What Can You Learn About Someone From Just a Photo?

 Here are 10 things for those interested in nonverbal communication to think about when analyzing a photograph:

 - Context is important.
 When was the picture taken?
 Where was it taken?
 Why was it taken?
 Who took it?
 And what was going on at that moment and that day?

-- If we are seeing displays of psychological discomfort or distancing we must wonder why.
-Is it because of the picture-taking process itself; those that are present in the photograph; or perhaps even because the photographer or someone else behind the camera?
+- If we are seeing displays of psychological discomfort or distancing, we must wonder why.
+Is it because of the picture-taking process itself?
+Those who are present in the photograph?
+Or perhaps even because of the photographer or someone else behind the camera?
 (This was how the mystery of the missing girl in Stieg Larsson’s The Girl With The Dragon Tattoo was solved.)
 In real life, some family photographers can be very annoying with their constant herding of people together for yet another photo and that accounts for some of the faces we sometimes see.

-- Beyond the everyday behaviors of interest and extreme comfort (smile, hand holding, head tilt, etc.), look for: hip-to-hip standing (things are good); palmer touching with the full hand versus finger tips or a fist (these show distancing and reserve); crossing of the legs while standing (if they were to fall they would fall toward a specific person—this is a high-comfort display and also a show of preference), or any other number of displays that say: I like this person or, I am uncomfortable at the moment.
+- Beyond the everyday behaviors of interest and extreme comfort (smile, hand-holding, head tilt, etc.), look for hip-to-hip standing (things are good); palms touching with the full hand versus fingertips or a fist (these show distancing and reserve); crossing of the legs while standing (if they were to fall they would fall toward a specific person—this is a high-comfort display and also a show of preference), or any other number of displays that say: I like this person or, I am uncomfortable at the moment.